THTR 45F: TECHNICAL THEATRE MANAGEMENT IN PRODUCTION II

 The student will be able to:

-A. Demonstrate mastery of the terminology and processes necessary to run a technical department or supervise a cast and crew during the production of a play or musical
+- Demonstrate mastery of the terminology and processes necessary to run a technical department or supervise a cast and crew during the production of a play or musical, with emphases on current trends in equitable language and on creating a safe and supportive work environment for folks of diverse races, cultures, gender identities, gender expressions, sexual orientations, socio-economic statuses, ages, and abilities.

-B. Organize and schedule several technical departments and crews for the production of a play or musical
+- Organize and schedule several technical departments and crews for the production of a play or musical.

-C. Demonstrate the ability to work cooperatively and effectively with designers, directors, technicians and cast in the production of a play or musical
+- Demonstrate the ability to work cooperatively and effectively with designers, directors, technicians, and cast in the production of a play or musical, with emphasis on the need to seek out and honor diverse perspectives.

 Course Content

-B. Preparation for production, including processes and forms required (Lec and Lab)
+- Preparation for production, including processes and forms required

-E. Recognize and demonstrate collaborative responsibilities and leadership skills with the director, designers, and crew supervisors (Lab)
+- Recognize and demonstrate collaborative responsibilities and leadership skills with the director, designers, and crew supervisors

-F. Demonstrate and apply basic skills in running a production or theatre (Lab)
+- Demonstrate and apply basic skills in running a production or theatre

-G. Organize and schedule the design, creation and implementation of production elements with the assistance of an assigned crew (Lab)
+- Organize and schedule the design, creation, and implementation of production elements with the assistance of an assigned crew

 Lab Content

-C. Design, create or facilitate production elements for the stage, as required by the production
+- Design, create, or facilitate production elements for the stage, as required by the production

 Special Facilities and/or Equipment